 As shown in the organization chart, the Advisory Group consisted of experts in various fields who advised the Task Group Commander and the members of the Task Group and Task Force on technical problems.
 Seventeen members of T-Division represented the design interests of LASL at the PPG during part of Redwing.

-A. Werner provided advice in the field on UCRL mechanical engineering problems, and E. J. Daly on UCRL electronic engineering problems.
-Roy Reider, assisted by other members of the LASL Safety Group, provided advice and supervision in safety matters at both stolls.
+Their primary mission was to interpret the results of the temperiment and to determine the final design of the They determined in the field EXECUTED A. Werner provided advice in the field on UCRL mechanical engineering problems, and E. J. Daly on UCRL electronic engineering problems.
+Roy Reider, assisted by other members of the LASL Safety Group, provided advice and supervision in safety matters at both atolls.